amostafa147/dsc30-2024-ss2/syllabus.md

 ---

-## Class Components 🍎
+## Class Components (capped at 100%) 🍎

-### Lectures (5%)
+### Lectures (2% Extra Credit)

 Lectures will focus on explanations of complicated and important concepts, and I'd like to keep them as interactive as possible.
 Therefore I will use in-class polls as well as pre-released worksheets to work out different problems with students.
 It is strongly encouraged that everyone attends lecture sessions for more effective learning.
-- To earn credit you need to answer at least 50% of the questions.
+- To earn credit you need to answer at least 70% of the questions.

-- I will drop 6 participations for everyone.
-- First class does not count towards your participation.
+You can attend any lecture section, but if space fills up, priority will be given to students officially enrolled in that section.
+For the Midterm Exam, you must attend the lecture section in which you are officially enrolled.

 ### Readings (10%)